 great loads, in the most difficult of terrain.
 They were the ancestors

 the mix which made up the original Gypsy Horses.
-Many Gallowers were also
+Gallowers were also

-pacers and there is little doubt that the nomadic peoples, while passing
+"pacers" and there is little doubt, that Gypsy Travellers, while passing

 through those areas, picked up some of these horses to breed within